 My primary research focus is the conservation of native biodiversity, including ecological surveys, habitat and population modeling, and conservation planning and management.
-This research combines ecological fieldwork with the application of quantitative techniques, such as G.I.S. and risk assessment, to address conservation issues across many scales, temporal and spatial.
+This research combines ecological fieldwork with the application of quantitative techniques, such as G.I.S., habitat modeling, and risk assessment, to address conservation issues across many scales, temporal and spatial.

 |Follow us on Instagram!||Check out our wildlife blog!|